Even rot-loving fungus decomposes. |

 And as that cycle goes round, the process of rot starts right after death.

-Fall is a great time to celebrate rot.
+is a great time to celebrate rot.
 Leaves are falling.
-Vegetation is dying back.
-And the cycle of life is in full, glorious swing.
+Vegetation is

 With that in mind, here’s a little quiz about rot.